 Saint George is depicted in paintings and icons as riding a horse and slaying a dragon.
 The dragon represents temptation.
 By killing the dragon, Saint George overcame the temptation to renounce his faith.
 Saint George knew his refusal to deny his faith would lead to his torture and inevitable death.
 He chose the road to martyrdom and proclaimed his faith in Jesus Christ.

-In this Year of martyrdom in the Maronite Church let us remember all the martyrs who had the courage to stand up for their faith in the face of opposition, let us also ask for the intercession of St George that we may always choose Christ in our lives, no matter how hard things might get.
+Let us remember St George the martyr who had the courage to stand up for his faith in the face of opposition, let us also ask for the intercession of St George that we may always choose Christ in our lives, no matter how hard things might get.